Residential Possession Proceedings

 A section 8 notice is generally used where the tenant is in breach of terms of the tenancy, most commonly unpaid rent.
 The section 8 notice informs the tenant that the landlord intends to issue proceedings for possession of the property on the grounds specified in the notice.
 The notice states the earliest date that proceedings will begin.
 Generally, the most common grounds relied upon are that the tenant has accumulated substantial rent arrears at the time the notice is served and at the date of the hearing; the tenant has persistently delayed in paying the rent due; and any obligation of the tenancy (other than non-payment of rent) has been broken.
 After expiry of the notice you may issue court proceedings for recovery of possession from the court.
 If a claim is not issued within 12 months of the notice being served, it becomes invalid and a fresh notice will need to be served before proceedings can be issued.

 The notice period varies depending on the ground relied upon.
-The most common ground is where at least 2 months’ rent arrears and in that case the notice period is at least 2 clear weeks.
+The most common ground is where there are at least 2 months’ rent arrears and in that case the notice period is at least 2 clear weeks.

 The notice is in a prescribed form and you must use the latest form in place at the time of serving the notice.